hvignolo87/superside-challenge/README.md

 make cluster-install-apps
 ```

 This will take a while (10-15 minutes, depending on your machine), but you can monitor the state the same way you did before.
+Please wait until this process finishes before continuing.

 ### 5. Setup Airbyte